 The Risk of Waiting Too Long (to Put up Your Hurricane Protection)

 Some people tend to take a “wait and see” approach when it comes to putting up their hurricane shutters.
 This might be because of a lack of time.
 It may also be because of the difficulty and hassle of installing some forms of hurricane protection.
-It is true that some types of shutters take more effort and time to install (see our instructions for how to install storm panels).
+It is true that some types of shutters take more effort and time to install.
 However, waiting too long does create many risks.

 First, and most obvious, is if you wait too long you may not be able to install your shutters before the storm starts.
 Installing hurricane shutters in the presence of strong winds is dangerous.
 It can create flying debris and create slips and trip hazards to say the least.